CrowdLinker/cl-react-navigation-library/README.md

 **Why?**

-Panning and swiping behaviours are an important part of any native app, so these are provided to you out of the box.
-They can be configured to your app's needs or turned off completely.
+- panning and swiping behaviours are too important to ignore
+- they can be configured to your app's needs or turned off via navigator props

 This library uses `react-native-gesture-handler` and `react-native-reanimated` in hopes of improving performance over the core animated / pan gesture APIs in react-native.

 # Example